 "The most significant thing I have ever done was to become an international educator.
 My international teaching experiences have allowed me to work with students from a variety of backgrounds and cultures, and I have gained the ability to adjust my teaching styles and to provide accommodations for all of my students, regardless of their level of capacity.
 As a Teacher-Librarian and a Google Certified Educator, topics such as information literacy and ICT are at the forefront of my delivery and I believe Teacher-Librarians are the catalyst for multi-literacy efforts in schools.

-Before moving to ICS, Zurich, I have worked at universities and international schools in Bangladesh, Vietnam, and Saudi Arabia and visited libraries in the US, Singapore, Greece, Italy, Germany, Malaysia, Indonesia, Thailand, Vietnam and China to deliver workshops and conferences.
-As an early career researcher, my research interests revolve in the field of copyright literacy, academic integrity literacy, blended school librarianship.
-I have named for several professional awards and grants as a result of my commitment and dedication to the broader community.
+Before moving to ICS, Zurich, I have worked at universities and international schools in Bangladesh, Vietnam, and Saudi Arabia, and delivered workshops and conference presentations in the US, Singapore, Croatia, Greece, Malaysia, Indonesia and Vietnam.
+As an early career researcher, my research interests revolve in the field of school librarianship, copyright and academic integrity literacy.
+I have named for several professional awards and grants as a result of my commitment and dedication to the broader community."

-I am intimately involved in the school library movement locally (SLA, Bangladesh) and globally (IASL).
-As an educator, I am a progressive thinker and results-oriented individual, who wants to effect change and the development of education as a lifelong undertaking.
-I'm an aficionado of traveling, forest-walking, cycling and a tech geek at heart!
+Zakir is the IASL regional director for international schools and is intimately involved in the school library movement locally and globally.
+Personally, Zakir is a progressive thinker and results-oriented individual, and an aficionado of traveling, forest-walking, cycling and a tech geek at heart!